-Getting strength and elasticity at the same time has always been a big challenge in materials engineering.
-Acquiring resistance means losing elasticity and vice versa.
+Getting strength and elasticity at the same time has always been a great challenge in materials engineering.
+Gaining strength means losing elasticity and vice versa.

 Today researchers from VTT and Aalto University may have solved the problem with a bio-material inspired by nature.

 The team created it by merging cellulose fibers and silk proteins together.
 The result has been spectacular.
 A very resistant and at the same time elastic material was obtained, which in the near future can be used in practically every possible and imaginable field of application: textile industry, packaging, medical applications (like suture).

 According to the professor Markus Linder, one of the authors of the research, nature offers many ingredients for developing materials.
 The advantage with both materials used in the specific case (cellulose and silk) is that they are biodegradable and do not harm nature.